YSEALI Academic Fellows Program

 YSEALI Academic Fellowship on Civic Engagement

 The YSEALI Academic Fellowship on Civic Engagement will provide Fellows with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
 The Fellowship will define civic engagement, examine its development in the U.S., and explore topics such as citizenship, community building, economic development, grassroots activism, political leadership, and volunteerism.
 Other topics such as civil rights, entrepreneurship, ethics, leadership, and media will be discussed.
 Fellows will also have the opportunity to leave the classroom to meet with community leaders, entrepreneurs, and representatives of non-profit organizations.
-The academic residency will be complemented by an educational tour that will take participants to another area of the U.S. where they will meet with local, state, private, and not-for-profit organizations working in the field.
-The Fellowship will then conclude with a visit to Washington, D.C.
-Pending the final grants approval process, the Study of the U.S. Branch will notify posts of the location and dates for the Institutes.
-The Fellowships will be hosted by the University of Nebraska – Omaha and Arizona State University from March 23 to April 27.
+The Fellowships will be hosted by the University of Nebraska – Omaha and Kennesaw State University from September 21 to October 26, 2019.
+Slots available for Filipino Fellows: Six (6).

 YSEALI Academic Fellowship on Environmental Issues and Natural Resource Management

 The YSEALI Academic Fellowship on Environmental Issues and Natural Resource Management will explore the role that environmental policy has played in the economic and political development of the United States.
 The Fellowship will use experiential learning techniques to expose participants to current themes in the field, including natural resource management, sustainable development/sustainable agricultural practices, food security, ecotourism, energy generation (new and traditional forms), and water management and treatment.
 The issues will be explored from numerous angles: local grassroots activism and civic initiatives, market-oriented approaches, and federal government policies and regulation.
 Finally, the Fellowships will explore environmental issues in the context of a globalized society, and draw comparisons between the United States and the participants’ home countries.
 Fellows will also have the opportunity to leave the classroom to meet with community leaders, and representatives of non-profit organizations.
-The academic residency will be complemented by an educational tour that will take participants to another area of the U.S. where they will meet with local, state, private, and nonprofit organizations working in the field.
-The Fellowships will then conclude with a visit to Washington, D.C.
-The Fellowships will be hosted by the University of Montana and the East-West Center from April 3 to May 8.
+The Fellowships will be hosted by the University of Montana and the East-West Center from August 21 to September 25, 2019.
+Slots available for Filipino Fellows: Five (5).

 YSEALI Academic Fellowship on Social Entrepreneurship and Economic Development

 The YSEALI Academic Fellowship on Social Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches that are employed to address social issues.
 The Fellowships will review the development, history, challenges, and successes of social enterprises and community leaders, in the United States and globally.
 Topics may include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and, women and minorities in entrepreneurship.
 Students will also have the opportunity to leave the classroom to meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
-The academic residency will be complemented by an educational study tour that will take participants to other parts of the United States where they will meet with local, state, private, and nonprofit organizations working in the field.
-The Fellowship will then conclude with a 3 day program in Washington, DC.
-The Fellowships will be hosted by the University of Connecticut and Brown University from March 23 to April 26.
+The Fellowships will be hosted by the University of Connecticut and Brown University from September 7 to October 11, 2019.
+Slots available for Filipino Fellows: Five (5).

 III.
 Other Essential Program Information: